-Georg Schumann, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Georg Schumann, a farmer, his wife Anna, and children (Maria, age 12; Johann, age 10; Werner, age 8) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

-They settled in the Volga German colony of Boisrous and are recorded there on the 1767 census in Household No. 62.
+They settled in the Volga German colony of Boisroux and are recorded there on the 1767 census in Household No. 62.

 In 1771, Georg Schumann and his family moved from Boisroux to Biberstein.